Ida Yessica Nesse

-Ida Yessica Nesse (born 19 October 1992) is a Norwegian Paralympic athlete who competes in discus throw and shot put at international elite competitions.
+Ida Yessica Viviana Nesse (born 19 October 1992) is a Norwegian Paralympic athlete who competes in discus throw and shot put at international elite competitions.
 She is a European champion in the discus throw.
 Nesse competed for Norway at the 2016 Summer Paralympics, where she finished seventh in the women's F44 discus throw event.
 She has qualified to compete at the 2020 Summer Paralympics.